dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

 resource_t* resource_table[MAX_RESOURCES];
 } process_t;
 ```
-Now each process has a resource table that is a map of integers, called handles, to the kernel resource objects.
+Now each process has a resource table that is a map of integers, called _handles_, to the kernel resource objects.
 A handle is simply an identifier returned by the kernel when opening a resource that is later used by the user to inform what resource the operation should be performed upon.
 This way, the resource structure is not exposed to userspace.
 Because of this, the same handle number in different processes can refer to different resources.
 For example, in Unix, handles `0`, `1`, and `2` refer to stdio for each process.

 With this, we can also define a supporting function allowing the kernel to fetch a resource by handle:
 ```